subutai-io/documentation/user/pages/02.working-with-subutai/02.using-peerOS/03.peeros-quick-install/02.other-hypervisors/docs.md

    * For instructions on Debian, visit the [Debian wiki site](https://wiki.debian.org/KVM).

 2. Install the Vagrant Libvirt provider plugin.
-   :heavy_exclamation_mark: Before installing the provider, be sure that you have all the build dependencies for your Linux distribution.
+   ❗️ Before installing the provider, be sure that you have all the build dependencies for your Linux distribution.
 Refer to the detailed instructions [here](https://github.com/vagrant-libvirt/vagrant-libvirt#installation).

    `vagrant plugin install vagrant-libvirt`